 You cannot apply online for a tuition fee loan, you must download and complete the forms then return them as instructed on the forms.

 Your household income will then be assessed and if you meet the eligibility criteria and your College approves the bursary you'll be notified.
+If you are successful you will receive written notification from your college after the first week of term once your attendance has been confirmed.
+You will receive your first payment in the fourth week of term at the earliest (week commencing 24th October 2016).

 Please note: This process is the same for both new and continuing EU students.